bonitasoft/bonita-application-packager/README.md

 The Bonita Application Packager tool is provided by Bonitasoft to allow you to build a Bonita Tomcat bundle or a Bonita Docker image containing your custom application.

+The advantage of such a packaging is that Bonita automatically installs your entire application (pages, Rest API extensions, themes, BDM, ...) at startup, relieving you from having to install all artifacts by hand one by one.

-The tool can be by both Community and Subscription users.
+The tool can be used by both Community and Subscription users.

 ## Pre-requisites